Social Security Administration (SSA) Monthly Data for

 This dataset contains data for fiscal years 2007 onward and is currently available in the following formats:

 We are providing data about our performance in serving the public using SSA's national 800 number telephone system.
 This service is a popular way for millions of people to ask questions and conduct business with us.
 In fact, on June 10, 2014 we answered our one billionth call.
 We use several measures to monitor our performance and the public can use the information about our performance to understand the service they are likely to receive.
 They can also use it to decide the best time to call us.

 Agency Program Description

-For a complete list of services on the National 800 Number Network and other information about our national telephone service, go to: Contact Social Security By Phone.
+For a complete list of services on the National 800 Number Network or other information about our national telephone service, go to: Contact Social Security By Phone.

 Our software routing vendor provides the data.
 Beginning in 2013, we moved to a new network called CARE 2020.

-Field C: Average speed to answer in seconds.
-We divide the total time in seconds that calls spend in queue by the number of calls answered by agents.
-We do not include calls abandoned in queue.
+Average Speed to Answer (seconds): The total time in seconds that calls spend in queue divided by the number of calls answered by agents.
+We do not include calls abandoned while in queue.